AFLplusplus/AFLplusplus/docs/fuzzing_in_depth.md

 Adding a dictionary is helpful.
 See the directory [dictionaries/](../dictionaries/) if something is already included for your data format, and tell afl-fuzz to load that dictionary by adding `-x dictionaries/FORMAT.dict`.
-With afl-clang-lto you have an autodictionary generation for which you need to do nothing except to use afl-clang-lto as the compiler.
+With afl-clang-lto, you have an autodictionary generation for which you need to do nothing except to use afl-clang-lto as the compiler.
 You also have the option to generate a dictionary yourself, see [utils/libtokencap/README.md](../utils/libtokencap/README.md).